rossrobino/ovr/apps/docs/src/content/docs.md

 The trie prioritizes matches in this order: **Static > Parametric > Wildcard**.

-Given three routes are added in any order,
+Given three routes are added in any order:

 ```ts
 trie.add(new Route("/hello/world", "store"));